Frequently Asked Questions by Parents

 Will someone be at the airport to welcome my child?

-Le Rosey do not organise transportation from/to Zürich Airport nor from/to train station.
+Le Rosey do not organise transportation from/to Zürich Airport nor from/to a train station.

 Will someone take my child to the airport to return home?

-At the end of camp, children traveling alone are accompanied back to the airport in time for their return flights on the official departure dates.
+At the end of camp, children traveling alone are accompanied back to Geneva airport on time for their return flights on the official departure dates.
 Outside these dates, parents are responsible for organising the transfers.

 Any request for UM service must be reserved, confirmed and paid to the airline prior to the start of the camp.